-The search for sites with unfolded ice will continue in both polar regions along with efforts to interpret folded ice; potential targets are relatively high accumulation sites in Antarctica, such as Hercules Dome, where Last Interglacial ice is likely to be preserved, and possible new sites in Greenland, including near the Camp Century site in Northwest Greenland.
+The search for sites with undisturbed ice will continue in both polar regions along with efforts to interpret folded ice; potential targets are relatively high accumulation sites in Antarctica, such as Hercules Dome, where Last Interglacial ice is likely to be preserved, and possible new sites in Greenland, including near the Camp Century site in Northwest Greenland.
 Almost a decade ago and reaffirmed since then, the U.S. science community, represented by the IDP Ice Core Working Group (ICWG), prioritized Hercules Dome as the next deep ice core site in Antarctica.
 The Hercules Dome site has likely preservation of ice from the last interglacial period (Jacobel et al., 2005) and a sensitivity to a potential collapse of the WAIS (Steig et al., 2015), as well as the potential to provide bubble-free ice (below the problematic bubble-to-clathrate transition zone, e.g., Neff 2014) for gas studies during the last glacial-interglacial transition.

-5. Evidence from the ice sheet prior to 800,000 years B.P.: Each time ice core measurements have extended further back in time, the data reveals new facets of climate dynamics.
-The record from the EPICA core at Dome C, Antarctica extends back to just over 800,000 years, and shows that different styles of glacialinterglacial cycles occur even under apparently similar external forcing.
-The Dome C site was selected to recover old, but not the oldest ice.
+5. Evidence from the ice sheet prior to 800,000 years B.P.: Each time ice core measurements have extended further back in time, the data reveals new facets of the dynamics.
+Currently, the oldest record, from the EPICA core at Dome C, Antarctica, extends back to just over 800,000 years, and shows that different styles of glacial-interglacial cycles occur even under apparently similar external forcing.
 Antarctic ice sheet inception is thought to have occurred 35 million years ago, and although basal processes may have removed or altered the very oldest ice in many places, ice older than 800,000 years is preserved in East Antarctica.
+Recently, the European Beyond-EPICA project announced the recovery of possilby 1.2 million year old continuous ice at Dome C, though formal dating is needed to confirm this claim.

-The primary reason to seek ice older than 800,000 years is to further understand one of the major puzzles of climate system history: Why did the climate system change from a dominantly 41k- to a 100k- year glacial cycle about one million years ago?
-Numerous research objectives related to this transition, and the earlier time period, could be addressed with ice core records extending back to ~ 1.5 million years, including:
+The primary reason to seek ice older than 800,000 years is to further understand one of the major puzzles of Earth system history: Why did the system change from a dominantly 41k- to a 100k- year glacial cycle about one million years ago?
+Numerous research objectives related to this transition, and the earlier time period, could be addressed with ice core records extending back to $^{\sim}$ 1.5 million years, including:

-- Evaluating the CO2-climate relationship prior to 800 ka, to determine whether the change to 100-kyr cycles and/or the long-term cooling trend from 1.5 - 0.8 Ma was related to changes in greenhouse gas concentrations. - Clarifying whether 23k-year climate cycles are present in ice core records prior to the transition to 100-kyr cycles around 1 Ma.
-The 23k-year cycles are not present in marine proxy records of this age, but are present in both marine records and ice cores after the transition.
+- Evaluating CO2 relationships prior to 800 ka, to determine whether the change to 100-kyr cycles and/or the long-term cooling trend from 1.5 - 0.8 Ma was related to changes in greenhouse gas concentrations. - Clarifying whether 23k-year cycles, linked to orbital precession, are present in ice core records prior to the transition to 100-kyr cycles around 1 Ma.
+The 23k-year cycles are not present in marine proxy records of this age, but are present in both marine records and ice cores after the transition. - Investigating the high-resolution nature of glacial transitions during times of 41k-year cycles.